geometric-intelligence/ece594n/geomviz/README.md

 - Make sure to indicate which teammate did which part of the work.
 - You can submit code to this repository anytime until the deadline.

+## Remarks

+- Higher-dimensional manifolds: (i) do not plot them or (ii) find a "trick" to plot them
+- Note that some visualizations are already available in Geomstats for some manifolds listed above.

 ## Code Structure

 Design from Elodie Maignant, PhD student at INRIA (France) and contributor to Geomstats.